dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

       print(bre)
 ```

 Below is a template for your reference.
-To learn more about the APIs, you can check out [`PublicRuntimeSettings`](api-reference/class/PublicRuntimeSettings.md) class.
+To learn more about the APIs, you can check [`PublicRuntimeSettings`](api-reference/class/PublicRuntimeSettings.md).

 ```json
 {